takunda-chidanika/content-manager/README.md

 ## Usage

 1. **Creating Content:**
-    - Access the `/create` endpoint to create new content.
+    - Access the `/api/v1/file/upload-file` endpoint to upload new content.

 2. **Managing Content:**
-    - Access the `/manage` endpoint to edit or delete existing content.
+    - Access the `/api/v1/file/update-file` endpoint to edit existing content.
+    - Access the `/api/v1/file/delete-file/{id}` endpoint to delete content.

 3. **Viewing Content:**
+    - Access the `/api/v1/file/get-files` endpoint to view all files.
-    - Access the `/view` endpoint to view the content.
+    - Access the `/api/v1/file/get-file/{id}` endpoint to view a specific file.
+    - Access the `/api/v1/file/downloadFile/{fileName}` endpoint to download a file.

 ## Contributing
 Contributions are welcome!
 Please fork this repository and create a pull request with your changes.
 Ensure your code adheres to the project's coding standards and includes relevant tests.